‘Justice for Renters’ going to state voters as Proposition 33

 The Nov.
 5 statewide ballot now officially includes anti-housing activist Michael Weinstein’s latest attempt to bring extreme forms of rent control back to California.

-Last week, the Secretary of State’s Office announced that the so-called “Justice for Renters Act” will go before voters as Proposition 33.
+Earlier this month, the Secretary of State’s Office announced that the so-called “Justice for Renters Act” will go before voters as Proposition 33.

 Proposition 33 aims to repeal 1995’s Costa-Hawkins Rental Housing Act, the state’s most important rental housing protection law.
 Costa-Hawkins exempts specific properties, such as single-family homes and new construction, from local rent control and safeguards vacancy decontrol, allowing landlords to adjust rents to market rates after a tenant moves out and a new renter moves in.